The Practical Reasons Candidates Talk About Improbable Policies

 It's not that pushing bold ideas is an entirely calculated, cynical move — candidates have ideas they believe in, even if those ideas don't seem to have much of a path to reality.

-On that note, there's one important caveat: programs are impossible to pass until they're not.
+On that note, there's one important caveat: Programs are impossible to pass until they're not.
 That shift can happen relatively quickly.

 But then, after Kennedy was assassinated and President Lyndon Johnson took office, a couple short years passed, and Congress swung hard toward more liberal Democrats.

-"Lyndon Johnson meets with the same leaders and they say, 'Lyndon, we can pass the Medicare bill,'" Blendon said.
+"Lyndon Johnson meets with the same leaders and they say, 'Lyndon, we can pass the Medicare bill,' " Blendon said.
 "For a big change to occur, you would have to have a change in the president and their leanings and the Congress.
 But that happens every now and then."

 What candidates get out of it